Back to News

 YouTube to Stems, Free and Offline — and It Opens Straight Into Ableton

 Paste a YouTube link into Quota Stems, pick 4 stems, 6, or a full drum split, and it separates the track locally on your machine — no account, no upload, no minute limit.
-Then it does the part every other free tool skips: it hands you a ready-to-open Ableton Live project with the stems already warped to tempo and sliced into scenes.
+Then it does the part every other free tool skips: it hands you a ready-to-open project — Ableton, or Akai Force / MPC, near one-to-one — with the stems already warped to tempo and sliced into the sections you choose.
 Not a folder of loose WAVs — a project you can play.

 Most "free stem separators" fall into two camps.
 Cloud sites like Lalal and Moises upload your audio to their servers, meter you by the minute, and hand back raw files.
 Local tools like UVR5 and the Demucs command line keep it on your machine but stop at four WAVs and leave the rest to you.
 Quota Stems is the only free, offline one that finishes the job — and pulls straight from a URL to do it.